julesukco/learningfast/content/posts/crypto-currency.md

 Bitcoin is referred to as the "digital gold" standard.

 eGifter provides a way to turn bitcoins in to gift cards.
 Robinhood also offers a low cost way to purchase them.

+Good:

+* Big institutional investors putting money in, e.g. many in bitcoin above $20,000.

+Bad:

+* They are high volatile, have lost 30% of value in a few days at the start of 2021.